-- The nature of the asset
+- i.
+The nature of the asset

-- The potential market value

-- Other intrinsic value of the asset
+- ii.
+Other intrinsic value of the asset

-- Its location
+- iii.
+Its location

-- Its volume
+- iv.
+Its volume/size

-- Its trade-in price
+- v.
+Its condition

-- Its ability to support wider Government programmes;
+- vi.
+Its ability to support wider Government programmes;

-- Environmental considerations
+- vii.
+Environmental considerations

-- Market conditions
+- viii.
+Market conditions

-- The asset's life
+- ix.
+The asset's life